cjcj46262/MetaMerging/README.md

 ## Dependency

-We use Python 3.10.18, Pytorch 2.4.1, cuda 12.4.
-For python packages, please see requirement.txt.
+We use Python 3.10.18, Pytorch 2.4.1, cuda 12.4, transformers 4.51.3, datasets 4.0.0.
+For more python packages, please see requirement.txt.

 ## Merge ViT models